...

 • Stronger negotiating power: A large group of buyers can negotiate better terms and prices than individuals.

-• Lower prices: Bulk purchasing through a buying club leads to discounts and lower prices for products and services.
+• Lower prices: Bulk purchasing through a club leads to discounts and lower prices for products and services.

 • Access to hard-to-obtain products: Buying clubs can help members acquire items that might be difficult to obtain independently.